learosema/javascript-tests/README.md

 ## running the example

+Type `npm start` to run the example in the console.

-Type `npm install` to install the dependencies and `npm start` to start a http server at your localhost, port 8080.
+To run the demo in the browser, type `npm install` to install the dependencies.
+Then, type `npm run browser`, browse to http://localhost:8080/ and hit F12.

-Or just browse to https://terabaud.github.io/javascript-tests/.
+You can also just browse to https://terabaud.github.io/javascript-tests/ and hit F12.